ziotom78/planck_insdb_demo/docs/webapi.rst

 You can query the list of releases by issuing a ``GET`` command to the url http://server/api/releases/.
 To get information about one release, append its name and a slash to it: http://server/api/releases/v0.28/.
+Finally, to download the JSON file for one release (*without* attachments!) append ``download/`` to its URL: http://server/api/releases/v0.28/download/.

 To create a new release, you must issue a ``POST`` command with a JSON record containing these keys: